NHS England Criteria for access to continuous glucose monitoring

 Type 2 diabetes

-• Intermittently scanned continuous glucose monitoring (isCGM, commonly referred to as 'flash') can be offered to adults with type 2 diabetes on multiple daily insulin injections if any of the following apply:
+• Intermittently scanned continuous glucose monitoring (isCGM, commonly referred to as 'flash') or real-time continuous glucose monitoring (rtCGM)can be offered to adults with type 2 diabetes on multiple daily insulin injections if any of the following apply:

 • recurrent hypoglycaemia or severe hypoglycaemia